Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

     }

-Circular nodes represent thunks while rectangular nodes are keys (files).
+Circular nodes represent tasks while rectangular nodes are keys (files).
 Black lines are reads.
 Blue lines are writes.
 Dotted gray lines are sequenced to execute before solid gray lines.
 Overall, the graph structure is very similar to Pluto's two-level graph, but the control structure is more complex - Pluto simply has build-require, while Cot has various synchronization operations.

 Then during an incremental run we start with a list of changed keys and their values; this is allowed to contain unmodified keys, so generating this list may be as simple as calculating the state of all keys and saying they all might be modified, or it may be a more precise list from a filesystem watcher or similar API.
 The keys can also include volatile information such as FTP server listings or stdin.